 How to get around Taipei

-As I said before, Taipei is a really tourist-friendly city.
+As I said before, Taipei is a tourist-friendly city.
 And part of the reason why that’s so is because it’s easy to get around in Taipei!
 Here are your options:

 By Train (Taipei Metro) – This is my favorite option to explore Taipei.
 Taking the train is the most convenient method: it’s safe, clean, and most of the instructions will be in English.
 The train comes every 5 minutes and there are plenty of stations close to most tourist attractions.
-A ride on the train costs NT$ 18 per ride.
+A ride on the train costs NT$ 15-18 per ride.

 By Bus – The bus in Taipei is not a terrible way to travel.
 Most bus stops in Taipei will even have a display sign that tells you when the next bus will arrive.
 However, the frequency of the bus is way less than the train.
 Some buses might even only come once every 30 minutes.
-A ride on the bus costs NT$ 18 per ride.
+A ride on the bus costs NT$ 15-18 per ride.

 Ride-sharing via Uber – I’m pretty sure I don’t need to explain what Uber is to you.
 I find that the Uber rate in this city is very reasonable.
-I took Uber many times when I was in Taipei when I don’t feel like walking or dealing with public transport.
+I took Uber many times when I was in Taipei when I didn’t feel like walking or dealing with public transport.

 Yellow Taxi – The yellow taxi can be easily hailed in the city and other touristy spots.
 They are a good alternative if you don’t want to use Uber.